khoirulmuzakka/FuncCraft/README.md

 editable YAML specifications, packaged suite collections, primitive benchmark functions, coordinate transforms, value transforms, and composition rules.

-The two central runtime objects are:

-- `BenchmarkSuite`: a materialized collection of benchmark functions for one chosen dimension.
-- `BenchmarkFunction`: one concrete benchmark function that evaluates batches of points.

 ## Why FuncCraft?

 Common black-box optimization benchmark suites are intentionally finite.
 For